Harry Triguboff: Early life and education

 He returned to Australia in 1950 and became an Australian citizen in 1961.
-He did a variety of odd jobs, including running a taxi fleet and owning a milk round in Chatswood.
-He tried selling real estate and worked as an assistant to a lecturer at university but wasn't so successful at either.
+He ran various businesses, including running a taxi fleet and owning a milk round in Chatswood.
+He tried selling real estate and worked as an assistant to a lecturer at university.
 He then bought some land in Roseville and hired a builder to begin building his house.
-The builder repeatedly let him down, so Triguboff threw him out and finished the job himself, learning from his mistakes.
+The builder failed to complete the work and Triguboff finished the job himself, learning from his mistakes.